-14.4 Handling of tyres
+13.4 Handling of tyres

 - Drive over kerbs at an obtuse angle.
 Otherwise the flanks of the tyres may get pinched.
 Driving over a kerb at a sharp angle can damage the tyre and result in it getting ruptured. - Drive over high manhole covers at a slow speed.
 Otherwise the tyres may get pinched.
 Driving over a high manhole cover at high speed can damage the tyre and result in it getting ruptured. - Check the shock absorbers regularly.
-Driving with poor shock absorbers significantly increases wear. - In the event of an uneven thread wear, contact customer service. - Do not clean the tyres with a high-pressure cleaner.
-The tyres can suffer serious damage within just a few seconds and rupture as a result.
+Driving with poor shock absorbers significantly increases wear. - If the tread wear is uneven, have the toe-in and the wheel camber checked.
+Driving with an incorrectly set toe-in or a one-sided wheel camber leads to a significant increase in wear. - Do not clean the tyres with a high-pressure cleaner.
+The tyres can suffer serious damage within just a few seconds and rupture as a result. - Drive in such a way as to protect your tyres.
+Avoid braking sharply, revving up too strongly and long journeys on poor roads.

-14.5 Changing wheels
+13.5 Changing wheels

 - ▶ The vehicle must be on level, firm ground, secure from slipping. - ► Go into first gear.
-In the case of automatic transmission, change gear to "P" position. - ▶ Before jacking up the vehicle firmly apply the handbrake. - ▶ Prevent the vehicle from rolling away by blocking the opposite wheel with the wheel chocks. - ▶ Under no circumstances jack the vehicle with the fitted supports. - ▶ If a trailer is connected: Detach the trailer before lifting the vehicle. - ▶ Position the vehicle jack underneath the axle, not under any circumstances on the bodywork. - ► Never overload the vehicle jack.
-The maximum permissible load is specified on the vehicle jack's identification plate. - ▶ Use the vehicle jack only for lifting the vehicle briefly while changing the tyre. - ▶ No persons may be in the vehicle while it is is raised.
+In the case of automatic transmission, change gear to "P" position. - ▶ Before jacking up the vehicle firmly apply the handbrake. - ▶ Prevent the vehicle from rolling away by blocking the opposite wheel with the wheel chocks. - Under no circumstances jack the vehicle with the fitted supports. - ▶ If a trailer is connected: Detach the trailer before lifting the vehicle. - ▶ Position the vehicle jack underneath the axle, not under any circumstances on the bodywork. - ▶ Never overload the vehicle jack.
+The maximum permissible load is specified on the vehicle jack's identification plate. - ▶ Use the vehicle jack only for lifting the vehicle briefly while changing the tyre.

-- ▶ Do not start the motor while the vehicle is jacked up. - ▶ Whilst the vehicle is in a jacked up position, persons must not lie down under it.
+- ▶ No persons may be in the vehicle while it is is raised. - ▶ Do not start the motor while the vehicle is jacked up. - ▶ Whilst the vehicle is in a jacked up position, persons must not lie down under it.

-- Do not damage the thread of the thread bolt or wheel bolt when changing the wheel. - > Tighten the wheel nuts or wheel bolts cross-wise (Fig. 196). - ▶ When changing wheels (e.g. alloy wheel rims or wheels with winter tyres), use the correct wheel bolts of the correct length and shape.
-Otherwise the wheels may not be securely fixed or the braking system may not work correctly. - ➤ The use of wheel rims or tyres that are not approved for the vehicle can make it less than fully roadworthy; such wheel rims or tyres must be separately inspected and approved by an accredited test centre. - Do not replace wheels cross-wise.
+- Do not damage the thread of the thread bolt or wheel bolt when changing the wheel. - ▷ Tighten the wheel nuts or wheel bolts cross-wise (Fig. 195). - When changing wheels (e.g. alloy wheel rims or wheels with winter tyres), use the correct wheel bolts of the correct length and shape.
+Otherwise the wheels may not be securely fixed or the braking system may not work correctly. - ➤ The use of wheel rims or tyres that are not approved for the vehicle can make it less than fully roadworthy; such wheel rims or tyres must be separately inspected and approved by an accredited test centre. - ▷ Do not replace wheels cross-wise.

-- ▶ Protect the vehicle according to the national regulations, e.g. with a hazard warning triangle. - ▶ Before changing the wheel, check the wheel rim and tyre size, the max. tyre load and the speed index on the tyres.
-Only use the wheel rim and tyre sizes stated in the vehicle documents. - > Further information can be found in the instruction manual of the base vehicle.
+- ▶ Protect the vehicle according to the national regulations, e.g. with a hazard warning triangle. - ▷ Before changing the wheel, check the wheel rim and tyre size, the max. tyre load and the speed index on the tyres.
+Only use the wheel rim and tyre sizes stated in the vehicle documents. - Further information can be found in the instruction manual of the base vehicle.

-14.5.2 Tightening torque
+13.5.2 Tightening torque